Persistent Local Systems: Isobisheaf Stacks

-We finally get to the central construction of this paper: persistence stacks.
+We finally get to the central construction of this paper: isobisheaf stacks.
 Given a constructible bisheaf over a manifold $M$, we now have a local system for each \'etale open of $M$.
 Here we assemble these local systems into a stack.
-The advantage is that the persistence stack has good functorial properties which are useful, for example, in proving stability.
+The advantage is that the isobisheaf stack has good functorial properties which are useful, for example, in proving stability.
+The whole construction of the persistent local systems can be thought of this way: